Improve your early years practice

 See what we did there?
 There’s a reason why nursery rhymes have been a mainstay in early years education for so many years.
 They provide great extended learning opportunities, as children go through the stages.

-To start with they’ll be enjoyable.
-Then they can get involved within the comfort of a group.
-Then they can join in when you leave a pause.
+To start with, they’re enjoyable.
+Then, a child can get comfortable engaging in an activity and singing along with a group.
 The mastery that comes with going from listening along to joining in and then even predicting a change?
 Well, that is a true wow moment for a child at any stage of development.
-Check out a few of our favourite nursery rhymes over here.
+Check out a few of our favorite nursery rhymes over here.

 Forced repetition is never going to be the way forward.
 That’s why allowing children to follow their interests is crucial in getting this to work.

-Once you have children who are following their interest repeatedly, the next step is to extend that interest.
-In the moment planning can be a great way of doing this, but in general, it’s just about finding ways to use children’s interests in areas where they might not be so secure.
+Once you have children who are following their interests repeatedly, the next step is to extend that interest.
+Find ways to use children’s interests in areas where they might not be so secure to gently ease them into the discomfort and unpredictability.
 One great way of doing this is to…

 Scaffolding is all about offering the right help, at the right time, in the right way.
-This is particularly important with repetition in the early years, as children sometimes need to be left to get on with it, while sometimes intervention is needed to push them in certain directions.
+This is particularly important with repetition in the early years, as children sometimes need to be left alone to explore, while sometimes intervention is needed to push them in certain directions.